What Tax Authorities See in Your Records That You Don't

 The distinction matters: contemporaneous documentation — records created in the normal course of business, at the time of the relevant activity — is viewed as organic evidence.
 Retroactive documentation — records created specifically to address a gap identified later — is viewed as a response to scrutiny.

 Both may be accurate.
 But their evidentiary weight is different.
 And the presence of retroactive documentation may itself raise questions about why the records didn't exist earlier.
+The specific documentation a CPA requires — and what most founders lack — is mapped in what your CPA needs to see.

 Second-order effects of structural gaps